smithdev7574/RaidSplitDiscordBot/README.md

 ### appsettings.json
 The bot uses an appsettings.json file for customizations.
 Someday I may move these settings to be per discord guild, but for now its a single configuration.
 * Settings - A section for generic variables the app needs to function
+    * The Two Path settings (DataFileDirectoryPath and TempFileDirectoryPath) are settings to tell the bot where to do I/O make sure the bot has access to these directories.
 * RaidTypes - Our guild has multiple raids, a main raids and an alt raids.
 This configuration lets you set the types of raids and character ranks you want to register for each raid event.
 * The emoji for a character type drives the reactions users will use to register.
 * Character weight helps the split logic when boxes are involved so one box doesn't equal one main